Roman Kofman

-Biography
+Life and career

-Roman Avram Isakovych Kofman was born on 15 June 1936 in Kyiv, Ukraine.
-He graduated in 1961 from the State Conservatory (now The Tchaikovsky National Academy of Music) with a degree in violin, followed by a degree in conducting in 1971.
-From 1963 he worked as a concertmaster of the Kyiv Chamber Orchestra.
-As a conductor he performed with more than 70 orchestras from Europe, America, Asia and Africa, including WDR Symphony Orchestra Cologne, the Bern Symphony Orchestra, orchestra of the Bayerischer Rundfunk, and the Munich Philharmonic.
+Roman (Avraham) Isaakovych Kofman was born on 15 June 1936 in Kyiv, Ukrainian SSR.
+He graduated from the State Conservatory (now the Ukrainian National Academy of Music) with a degree in violin, and a degree in conducting.
+He soon worked also in the Soviet Union and especially regularly at the Warsaw Opera, but was restricted from work in Western countries from 1973 to 1989.
+From 1963, he worked as a concertmaster of the Kyiv Chamber Orchestra that he co-founded.

+As a conductor, he performed with more than 70 orchestras and ensembles from around the world, in Italy, Austria, Canada, Mexico, the Netherlands, and the United States.
+He conducted the WDR Symphony Orchestra Cologne, the Bern Symphony Orchestra, orchestra of the Bayerischer Rundfunk, and the Munich Philharmonic.